alban-read/M1-MICRO-FORTH/M1MicroForth.md

 - Using only system calls would be limiting even in the terminal.

-Writing C code is not always simpler than writing asm, C code is often faster, that is just a fact, the C compiler is very good.
+Writing C code is not always simpler than writing asm, C code is often faster, that is just a fact, the modern C compiler is very good.

 Balanced against that, optimized C makes heavy use of all of the machines registers, so we have to preserve lots of registers that FORTH uses whenever we call into C, these are wide 64bit registers, stacking and unstacking them uses up memory bandwidth.

-So as a rule we want to use C code when we need to, and when the function does significant useful work, and we want to stay in the FORTH programs world most of the time to avoid that call overhead.
+So as a rule we want to use C code when we need to, and when the function does significant useful work, and we want to stay in the FORTH  world most of the time to avoid that call overhead.

 If code is sufficiently simple, or at odds with the C compilers model of the machine, it can still be faster to write it in assembler.